chatmail/dkim-milter/README.md

 entirely.
-A further example is the handling of large messages: DKIM Milter processes message bodies in chunks of fixed size, meaning that it does not come under pressure even when processing hundreds of messages of one or two megabytes each concurrently; the *total* memory used for these messages’ bodies at any point in time will never exceed a few megabytes or so (ie, a ceiling relative to the number of messages, not their size).
+A further example is the handling of large messages: DKIM Milter processes message bodies in chunks of fixed size, meaning that it does not come under pressure even when processing hundreds of messages of one or two megabytes each simultaneously; the *total* memory used for these messages’ bodies at any point in time will never exceed a few megabytes or so (ie, a ceiling relative to the number of messages, not their size).